 REPORTS TO: VICE PRESIDENT FOR DEVELOPMENT & EXTERNAL AFFAIRS

-Collaborate actively with Communications team on strategy around release and engagement of research and other publications.
+- Collaborate actively with Comms team on strategy around release and engagement of research and other publications.

-Lead development of policy content for publications, speaking engagements, and events, including the Center’s annual conference agenda, reports, blog posts, and other mixed media materials—to inform and engage stakeholders.
+- Lead development of policy content for publications, speaking engagements, and events, including the Center’s annual conference, reports, blog posts, and other mixed media materials to inform and engage stakeholders.

-Demonstrate Ownership by showing initiative, acting conscientious, and putting team results above individual accomplishments.
+- Demonstrate Ownership by showing initiative, acting conscientiously, and putting team results above individual accomplishments.

-Demonstrate Growth Mindset through resilience, engaging in expansive thinking, and showing curiosity.
+- Demonstrate a Growth Mindset through resilience, engaging in expansive thinking, and showing curiosity.

 Skills & Qualifications

-Lived experience or experience working with and engaging our core constituencies -- communities of color in neighborhoods across New York City.
+- Lived experience or professional experience working with and engaging our core constituencies communities of color in neighborhoods across New York City.

 Essential Mental and Physical Functions: